garrandall/popular-music-data/tracks/how-about-that-bad-company.md

 If ever you need time and space
 Don't run away, just tell me face to face, yeah

-Oooh, how about that, how 'bout that, oooh, how about that, baby Oooh, how about that, yeah alright, oh baby
+Oh, how about that, how 'bout that, ohhow about that, baby Oh, how about that, yeah alright, oh baby

 When I think back of how it used to be, before we met it's just a mystery I can't live without you, no, how about that

 And you got my heart and you got my soul
-Ooh you got my whole life under control
+Ohyou got my whole life under control
-Looks like we made it, yeah, how about that, ooh yeah
+Looks like we made it, yeah, how about that, oh yeah

 And everytime I see your face, it lightens up the whole damn place Yeah, I wanna see this whole thing through
 Yeah, there's nothing I won't do for you, oh yeah

-Oooh, how about that, how 'bout it, baby
+Oh, how about that, how 'bout it, baby
-Oooh, how about that, yeah, t-tell me
+Oh, how about that, yeah, t-tell me
-Oooh, how about that, how 'bout it, baby, oooh, yeah
+Oh, how about that, how 'bout it, baby, ohyeah

 Last night, when the moon was new
 I couldn't sleep, I was there, lookin' at you